aidenwaring/CA_T2A1_Workbook/README.md

 ## Q8

-Research what your legal obligations are in relation to handling user data and how they can be met for the project.[100-200]
+Research what your legal obligations are in relation to handling user data and how they can be met for the project.

 **Answer:**
 As a developer delivering a product to ACME Corporation, our application falls under these the Australian Privacy Act, which requires us to be responsible for protecting the customer's personal information.